 Shera Chok – Co-Founder & Chair

-Shera is a GP in East London and has held Director and Board level roles in provider and commissioning organisations including Barts Health, Tower Hamlets GP Federation, Lambeth PCT and Derbyshire Community Health Services NHSFT.
-She co-founded the Shuri Network with Sarah Amani in 2019 as she is passionate about increasing diversity, innovation and safety and to encourage other BME women to lead and engage with digital transformation.
+Shera is a GP in East London and is an experienced Medical Director and Chief Clinical Information Officer.
+She has held Director and Board level roles in leading NHS organisations including Barts Health, Lambeth PCT, Derbyshire Community Health Services NHSFT and Tower Hamlets GP Federation.
+She co-founded the Shuri Network in 2019 as she is passionate about increasing diversity, innovation and safety and to encourage other BME women to lead and engage with digital transformation.

-She brings her extensive experience of healthcare redesign, digital transformation and clinical leadership to her roles as a national clinical advisor on System Transformation with NHS England and a member of the NHS Independent Reconfiguration Panel.
-She was previously the CCIO at Derbyshire Community Health Services Trust, a national clinical advisor on the NHS Vanguard programme and is a member of the Sciana Network for European health leaders.
-She is also a trustee of the Island Health Trust and an advisor to the Wellcome Trust Understanding Patient Data group.
+She has extensive experience of working at a national level on health policy as a clinical advisor on system transformation and new models of care with NHS England and a member of the NHS Independent Reconfiguration Panel.
+She is a member of the Sciana Network for European health leaders, a trustee of the Island Health Trust and an advisor to the Wellcome Trust Understanding Patient Data group.

-Shera has studied at the Institute of Healthcare Improvement and the Harvard School of Public Health, focusing on quality improvement, community engagement and leading change and was seconded by the NHS to work with Crossrail.
-She has volunteered as a clinician in countries including Sudan, Laos, Indonesia and Greece with leading NGOs working in war and disaster zones and with displaced populations.
-Shera has completed an M.B.A., M.A. in Inter-professional Education and a Nuffield Trust Fellowship on cross-organisational learning with Sunderland Athletic Football Club.
+Shera has volunteered as a clinician in countries including Sudan, Laos, Indonesia and Greece with NGOs working in war and disaster zones and with displaced populations.
+She studied at the Institute of Healthcare Improvement and the Harvard School of Public Health, focusing on quality improvement, community engagement and leading change and was seconded by the NHS to work with Crossrail.
+She has completed an M.B.A., M.A. in Inter-professional Education and a Nuffield Trust Fellowship on cross-organisational learning with Sunderland Athletic Football Club.

 Director of Leadership Development & Research, Socitm